Tungsten Network: Tungsten of today

+On January 16, 2024, Kofax was renamed to Tungsten Automation.

 Products

 Tungsten Network provides professional electronic services for accounts payable and accounts receivable to over 203,000 suppliers in 175 countries.
 The company was one of the first vendors to push an “open network” concept, along with Basware.
 Tungsten Network currently serves 72% of Fortune 500 companies and 70% of the Financial Times Stock Exchange 100 Index (FTSE).
 In the fall of 2017, Tungsten released its inaugural Friction Index report to showcase the amount of time that is being spent on inefficient practices.

 Tungsten Network

 Tungsten Network is Tungsten's core business, a worldwide buyer-supplier community that processed over £133 billion in transactions in fiscal year 2016.
 The network processes invoices and purchase order transactions through Tungsten Network's online portal, with the aim to reduce human touch points to deliver secure transactions.

 Tungsten Network Workflow

 Tungsten Network Workflow is a software suite that automates accounts payable processes and includes a document repository and reporting.
 The suite offers end-to-end visibility of invoices from initial receipt until payment by monitoring payment processing in an ERP system and pulling back the associated payment data.